saadixl/countries/README.md

 Which means, it doesn't matter what format data you have an what format data you need, you will get it!

 ### For getting a list of country
 Suppose, you need all the country codes of Europe or you need all the country names who uses USD.
-Firstly, you can pass a config object while calling `countriesjs`.
+Firstly, you can pass a config object while calling `countries`.
 A config object can have currency and continent for now.
 Once you pass a config object, now you can call some methods like:
 - `getAll()`
 - `getCountryCodes()`
 - `getISOCountryCodes()`